adr1enbe4udou1n/blog/content/posts/15-build-your-own-kubernetes-cluster-part-6/index.md

 Important notes :

 * We set a retention of **15 days** and **5GB** of storage for Prometheus.
 Set this according to your needs.
+* We allow `serviceMonitorSelector` and `podMonitorSelector` for scrapping monitor CRDs from all namespaces.
+* We set `enableRemoteWriteReceiver` to allow remote write to databases for advanced specific usage, as by default Prometheus works with pull model on its own.
 * As we don't set any storage class, the default one will be used, which is `local-path` when using K3s.
 If you want to use longhorn instead and benefit of automatic monitoring backup, you can set it with `...volumeClaimTemplate.spec.storageClassName`.
 But don't forget to deploy Longhorn manager by adding monitor toleration.
 * As it's a huge chart, I want to minimize dependencies by disabling Grafana, as I prefer manage it separately.
 However, in this case we must set `grafana.forceDeployDatasources` and `grafana.forceDeployDashboards` to `true` in order to benefit of all included Kubernetes dashboards and automatic Prometheus datasource injection, and deploy them to config maps that can be used for next Grafana install by provisioning.